zkEVM Deep Dive (Polygon, Scroll, StarkWare, and zkSync)

 Justin Drake, a researcher for the Ethereum Foundation, has said, “It turns out that in this space, oftentimes it is not just about technology.
 Sometimes, it’s the network effects – the culture of the community – that is actually the most important thing.”

-An example of network effects is the Apple App Store.
-Developers want to publish their apps on the Apple App Store even though it is unstable and randomly rejects apps.
-The Google Play Store is more developer-friendly, but developers favor Apple's platform because it has the most active users.
+An example of network effects can be seen in the Apple App Store.
+Even though it is unstable and randomly rejects apps, developers still want to publish their apps on it because it has the most active users.
+In contrast, the Google Play Store is more developer-friendly, but developers favor Apple's platform because of its network effects.

 Polygon is like the Apple App Store of web3, it has strong network effects.
-Polygon PoS has more daily active addresses than any other layer 2 – over 350,000 at the time of writing, according to Nansen.
-They can easily be converted into Polygon zkEVM users.
+Polygon PoS has more daily active addresses than any other layer 2, with over 350,000 at the time of writing.
+They can eventually be converted into Polygon zkEVM users.

 I believe Polygon will remain the dominant layer 2 scaling solution for Ethereum unless a competitor can make a product that's 10x better for developers and users.
 Polygon has the network effects, investors, cash, technical team, brand, and community to win.

-I also believe that there will be multiple winners.
-Other chains will be used for different use cases or as backups.
+I also think that there will be multiple successful blockchain projects.
+Other blockchain networks may be used for different purposes or as backups.
 It could look something like Figure 15, where there are multiple layer 2 rollups connected by bridges.